Article

 Typically, purchasing RMM solutions on the market is much more cost-effective than building one internally.
 However, there is likely to be a strong vendor lock-in once the solution is deployed, and that bears consideration in both the “build vs. buy” debate and also in the vendor selection process described in “Getting Started”.
 You should choose an RMM solution provider that closely matches your current needs, has a track record of being able to grow with their customers, has a strong history of performance, and demonstrates a commitment to helping you better understand your business.

-For those organizations willing to give up having direct control of their RMM solution landscape, buying an RMM solution that closely meets their needs is typically a much more cost-effective option for both the short and long term.
-The key part is selecting an RMM platform that can meet the unique requirements of your business, device model, and deployment ecosystems.
+No matter what your team decides, select an RMM platform that can meet the unique requirements of your business, device model, and deployment ecosystems.
 Frequently, taking a very serious look at building an RMM platform internally will help prospective buyers gain a strong understanding of their ideal platform requirements and guide their buying process.
-For more details on determining the optimal choice between buying and building, explore further information here.

-When you choose to purchase an RMM, your organization gets to focus its energy on the core product and its development while simultaneously taking a big leap forward in terms of fleet availability and customer satisfaction.
+When you choose to purchase an RMM to manage your connected product fleet, your organization gets to focus its energy on the core product and its development while simultaneously taking a big leap forward in terms of fleet availability and customer satisfaction.
 In the best examples, a true partnership with the RMM solution provider is developed, which expands the ability of the product organization to deliver its solution and services.

 Download the FREE eBook